What is Not Barking?

 Each dog has his or her own personality.
 Some dogs may not like the sound they make when barking or he may prefer to whine or make whimpering sounds.
 Your dog may be laid-back and easy-going and feel no need to bark.

 There are conditions that can lead to your dog not barking.
-These include laryngeal paralysis and a tumor.
+These include laryngeal paralysis, infections and a tumor.
 In laryngeal paralysis, the structure of your dog’s larynx or voice box will be altered and/or the function will be impaired.
 In laryngeal paralysis, the laryngeal muscles become weak or paralyzed and the cartilage that is usually supported by those muscles collapses in.
 In the case of a tumor, one can grow in the larynx or trachea of your dog.
-The tumor is called Chondrosarcoma, which is a slow growing malignant cancer.
-The tumor can get in the way of your dog’s ability to eat and breathe and can impact his voice.
+One such tumor is called Chondrosarcoma, which is a slow growing malignant cancer.
+This tumor can get in the way of your dog’s ability to eat and breathe and can impact his voice.

 If you find that your dog is not barking, there are a few things to consider.
 First, think about whether he has ever barked much.
 Perhaps he was never much of a barker, whether as a result of his personality or breed.
 Also, think about the last few days and whether your dog was barking more than usual.
 If he was barking more than he normally does, he may have laryngitis.

-If your dog usually does bark, however has not been barking more than usual, it is a good idea to have him examined by your veterinarian.
+If your dog usually does bark, however has not been barking at all in recent days or his bark sounds strange, it is a good idea to have him examined by your veterinarian.
 A full physical examination of your dog will be conducted and your veterinarian will ask you about what symptoms you have noticed in your dog (aside from his not barking), when you first noticed them and any changes that you have observed.
 You will want to let your veterinarian know if your dog has experienced any physical trauma and let him know if your dog has any prior or current health conditions.
-During the physical examination, your veterinarian will feel your dog’s throat to see if he can feel any abnormalities.
+During the physical examination, your veterinarian will feel your dog’s throat to see if he can detect any abnormalities.

-Your veterinarian will conduct a complete blood count (CBC) which will show abnormal levels of red and white blood cells and your dog’s hormone levels will be measured through a chemical blood profile.
+Your veterinarian will conduct a complete blood count (CBC) which will show abnormal levels of red and white blood cells and your dog’s hormone levels (such as their thyroid hormone) will be measured through a chemical blood profile.
 A urinalysis will also likely be conducted in order to measure your dog’s calcium and phosphate levels.
 The results of these tests will show if your dog has an underlying condition that is leading to laryngeal disease.
-If your veterinarian has concerns about aspiration pneumonia, he may recommend an x-ray, fluoroscopy and/or bronchoscopy.
-A chest x-ray may be considered to view your dog’s larynx.
+If your veterinarian has concerns about aspiration pneumonia or another condition localised in the lungs, he may recommend an x-ray, fluoroscopy and/or bronchoscopy.
 Should your veterinarian feel a laryngoscopy (where the larynx will be examined with an endoscope) is necessary to confirm the presence of a mass or determine the level of function, your dog will be sedated before the procedure.

 Some causes of this problem can be expensive to treat.
 To avoid high vet care expenses, secure pet health insurance today.
 The sooner you insure your pet, the more protection you’ll have from unexpected vet costs.